-While the formation of cordyceps sounds horrifying, it could have an enormous array of benefits.
-At present, much of the research relates to animal or lab studies.
+While the formation of cordyceps sounds horrifying, the fungus may have an enormous array of benefits.
+At present, much of the research involves animal or lab studies.
 As a result, scientists are unable to ascertain the efficacy of the fungi on humans.
-Nonetheless, this Himalayan Gold has a long history of medical use in Chinese and Tibetan medicine.
+Nonetheless, there is a long history of medical use in Chinese and Tibetan medicine.

 Those interested in sourcing fresh cordyceps must be prepared to travel.
-It is native to Vietnam, Thailand, China, Nepal, Bhutan, Korea, Bolivia, Peru, and a handful of other exotic locations.
+The mushroom is native to Vietnam, Thailand, China, Nepal, Bhutan, Korea, Bolivia, Peru, and a handful of other locations.

 Cordyceps Mushrooms Benefits

 Like most mushroom species, clinical research is lacking regarding the potential health benefits of cordyceps.
 That said, several data-based reports have been published to date, citing a variety of potential uses for the fungi.

 For example, a study published in the Journal of Alternative and Complementary Medicine cites a potential link between cordyceps and improved athletic performance.
 Adults between the ages of 50-75 were given a daily cordyceps supplement, and researchers noted an “improvement in exercise performance [that may] contribute to wellness in healthy older subjects.”